• Skip to main content

 In contrast, the freeze response is an example of hypo-arousal, which occurs when our brain senses that it is not possible to fight off or escape from a threat, so the best solution is to numb itself.
 Hypoarousal is characterized by feeling disconnected, immobile, or emotionless.
 In our daily lives, it can present as chronic fatigue, difficulty thinking or responding to information, and/or feeling emotionally shut down.

-A person in a hypo-aroused state may view a lost sock as a sign the day will be terrible and crawl back into bed.
+A person in a hypo-aroused state may view a lost sock as a sign that the day will be terrible and crawl back into bed.

-How to Stay Within Our Stress Threshold
+How to Stay Within Our Window of Tolerance

 We want to remain within our Window of Tolerance (or return to it as quickly as possible) so we can avoid the negative effects of hypo and hyperarousal.
 Thompson recommends the following.